rayyansys/pyworker/README.md

 ## Monitoring

-Workers can be monitored using [Newrelic](https://newrelic.com/).
+Workers can be monitored using [New Relic](https://newrelic.com/).
 All you need to do is to create a free account there, then add the following to your environment variables: